mleggett25/Walmart-Sales-Analysis/README.md

 With this new data table, the data is ready for export into an Excel file and ready for visualizations and analysis.

-## Analysis, Concolusions, & Future Analysis
+## Analysis, Conclusions, & Future Analysis

 Please refer to the PowerPoint in the files.